JakubMosakowski/ItemistEvolved/README.md

 ## Compatibility

-This application targets Android (6.0) Marshmallow and newer.
+This application targets Android (8.0) Oreo and newer.

 ## Project Modules